UnoSD/SquidProxyAci/README.md

 # Set up proxy in the browser

-Use FoxyProxy on Firefox or any equivalent using $PROXY_FQDN and 3128 as port
+Use FoxyProxy on Firefox or any equivalent using $PROXY_FQDN as hostname and 3128 as port

+# Delete and clean up the proxy resources

+**Make sure you do not have any other resources that will get unintentionally deleted from the resource group**:

+`az resource list -g $RESOURCE_GROUP`

+Delete the resource group

+`az group delete -g $RESOURCE_GROUP`